Student Wellbeing

 Years 9 and 10: Ms Abby Standish (off on Wednesday)

-Years 11 and 12: Mrs Mel Hutflesz (off on Friday)
+Years 11 and 12: Ms Alisha Madurun (off on Tuesdays)

 Parents/guardians can also take their child to a doctor for a Mental Health Care Plan and referral to a Private Psychologist.
 List of local Youth Friendly doctors can be found here.